zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-311_840.md

         - Discovered Neural Pathway deficiency pair: Source noun/adjective --> Declension/Conjugation
         - Officially allocate **10 minutes** instead of **3 minutes** to Russian training
     - 2022/11/10
-      - Irreversable progressive in noun, pronoun, adjetive usage, threshold near
+      - Irreversable progressive in noun, pronoun, adjective usage, threshold near
+    - 2022/11/23
+      - Underlying neural pathways for adjective declension construction using energy-preserving stimulation method nearly complete
+      - \(The subject is able to predict pronunciation stress by word structure with more consistency and accuracy\)
+      - After that, the subject will be able to use Russian adjectives swiftly with precision and consistency
+      - HYPOTHESIS Expect a dramatic increase in typing speed, which is crucial for language combat effectiveness
+      - It is expected that Russian sector will require game plan for next stage in two months
   - Learning Cache for Intermediate learners
     - STATIC
       - INBOUND_CACHE